Tabbleman/tabbleman/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on vslam.
+- 🔭 I’m currently working on emulating risc-v core.
-- 🌱 I’m currently learning computer networks and operating system.
+- 🌱 I’m currently learning operating system.
-- 💬 Ask me about how to make a lightweight slam system
+- 💬 Ask me about how to make a rv64G emulator
 - 📫 How to reach me: master.tabbleman[at]gmail[dot]com
 - ⚡ TODO Fun fact: [my bilibili channel]()
 <!--